 General Noriega of Panama was another conspirator.
-He had been on the CIA's payroll since 1955, when he at 19 joined the Socialist Party and began to spy for the Americans.
+He had been on the CIA's payroll since 1955, when he at the age of 19 joined the Socialist Party and began to spy for the Americans.
 The BNDD suspected him to be a bigtime drug dealer already in 1971.
-By the time Bush became CIA Director in 1976 he was registered in over 40 DEA databases, but still the CIA paid him \$110 000 for his services.
-While Carter put an end to these official relations, CIA would continue its funding under Reagan, this time doubling his salary.
+By the time Bush became CIA Director in 1976, he was registered in over 40 DEA databases, but the CIA still paid \$110 000 for his services.
+Carter put an end to these transactions, but the CIA would continue its funding under Reagan, this time doubling his salary.

-Under General Noriega's rule, Panama was a haven for the CIA but also other drugs traffickers.
-The Cali and Medellin cartel had access to airstrips for a fee and Panamanian banks relied upon the drugs economy to prosper.472 Under Iran-Contra, Noriega would let North and his network operate freely,473 often assisted by Mike Harari, an Israeli Mossad agent.
-Harari had overseen a unit which dealt with political assassinations, but after a job gone wrong in Lillehammer, Norway, in 1973, he had come to Central America to take care of Israel's involvement with the shady side of politics.
-He was a serious player, no doubt, and integral to another power-political faction which we shall get to know.474
+Under General Noriega's rule, Panama was a haven for the CIA and other drugs traffickers.
+The Cali and Medellin cartel had access to airstrips for a fee and Panamanian banks relied upon the drugs economy to prosper.
+Under Iran-Contra, Noriega would let North and his network operate freely, draften assisted by Mike Harari, an Israeli Mossad agent.
+Harari had overseen a unit which dealt with political assassinations, but after a job gone wrong in Lillehammer, Norway, in 1973, he had come to Central America to enlarge Israel's involvement with the shady side of politics.
+He was a serious player, no doubt, and integral to another power-political faction that we shall get to know.
+There is even reason to suspect that he was part of the 9/11 terror operation, as Noriega's security advisor, he would